Girish-Rajani/CSP571_Data_Preparation_and_Analysis/README.md

 ## Unsupervised Learning - Dimensionality Reduction/Clustering

 Investigated unsupervised learning techniques such as principal component analysis for dimensionality reduction and K-means clustering for discovering patterns in unlabeled data.

+---

+This repository serves as a comprehensive record of my journey through the Data Preparation and Analysis course, showcasing the skills and knowledge gained in various ddata preprocessing, cleaning, and analytical techniques.
+Feel free to explore the code and documentation for a detailed insight into each topic.